The Golden Voice (album)

-The Golden Voice is a studio album by Filipino singer-actress Nora Aunor, released in 1970 by Alpha Records Corporation in the Philippines in LP format and later released in 1999 in a compilation/ cd format.
+The Golden Voice is a studio album by Filipino singer-actress Nora Aunor, released in 1970 by Alpha Records Corporation in the Philippines in LP and cassette formats and later re-released on May 14, 1999 in a compilation/CD format.
 The album contains some of the original Filipino compositions by Robert Medina, George Canseco and Danny Subido.
 The album contains 12 tracks among them "Mother Song" which became one of the most popular songs of Ms. Aunor.